From college students and teachers to companies and their employees, the demand for online education and learning has never been higher.

 10) Admin Panel

-Additional Features for E-learning Websites
+Additional Features for E-Learning Website to Succeed

 There are a few ways to introduce game elements into your platform:

 - Points: you can give users levels or scores to show how well a student knows a certain topic.